cerenkasap/book_ratings/README.md

 After pulling the data, I cleaned up the dataset to be ready to use for the model.
 The changes were made follows:

 * Pulled years from publication_date column and created publication_year column.
-* Calculated age of each book by substracting the publication year by 2022 (current year we are in).
+* Calculated age of each book by substracting the publication year by 2022 (the current year we are in).
-* Dropped isbn column since we have isbn13 column.
+* Dropped ISBN column since we have the isbn13 column.
-* Changed language codes with their full name and merged English based ones (e.g. en-ca, en-us etc.) to English.
+* Changed language codes with their full name and merged English-based ones (e.g. en-ca, en-us, etc.) to English.

 ## Exploratory Data Analysis